JonathanTremblay/UnityExportToZip/ReadMe.md

 * Compatible with both Mac and Windows
 * No additional software needed

-\* Excludes all zip files at the top level of the project, and also excludes the following folders: .git, Library, Logs, Temp.
+\* Excludes all zip files at the top level of the project, and also excludes the following folders: .git, Library, Logs, Obj, Temp.
 An exception to excluding the Library folder is the LastSceneManagerSetup.txt file, which is included to allow Unity to remember and load the last accessed scene when the project is reopened.
 Note that other Library files can be recreated by Unity.

 ## Compatibility